Social ecological model: Criticism

 Although generally well received, Urie Bronfenbrenner's models have encountered some criticism throughout the years.
 Most criticism center around the difficulties to empirically test the theory and model and the broadness of the theory that makes it challenging to intervene at an any given level.
+One main critique of Brenfenbrenner's Biological model is that it "...focuses too much on the biological and cognitive aspects of human development, but not much on socioemotional aspect of human development".
 Some examples of critiques of the theory are: